 You can’t see them, but there are electromagnetic waves all around us.
-They are created by the Earth’s magnetic fields.
-They are also emitted from many of the devices we use, such as radios and cellphones.
+The Earth’s magnetic fields create them.
+They are also emitted from many of the devices we use, such as radios and cell phones.

-While electromagnetic waves by themselves don’t pose a threat, they can be manipulated by thieves.
+While electromagnetic waves alone don’t pose a threat, they can be manipulated by thieves.
 In the case of EMP, the electromagnetic fields could knock down the grid – quite literally plummeting us into a dark age.

 That’s where a Faraday cage comes in.